-Admission Card: Notification sent to all candidates in an assembled test informing them of when and where to report for the test and the materials needed.
+Admission Notice: Notification sent to all candidates in an assembled test informing them of when and where to report for the test and the materials needed.

-Application: Form or forms a candidate must submit.
+Application: Online form or forms a candidate must submit.
 A completed application form is required to register for an examination.

 Certified List: The Civil Service List or portion of the Civil Service List officially sent to City agencies and from which they can hire.